 Supply Chains work best when worked predictably!

-Everyone loves heroic problem solving.
-Find the issue, deploy a solution, save the day!
+Everyone loves heroic problem-solving.
+Find the issue, deploy a solution, and save the day!
 It’s a classic.

 Correction ignores that the solvers are often the ones who created the problems.

-It’s almost never egregiously overt.
+It’s rarely egregiously overt.
 Discipline slips.
 Picks per hour decline.
 Error rates go up, but the trend is not enough to trigger alarms.
 A tightly run ship shows strain and slows.

-Lauding heroics is often dismissive of warehouse management personnel who diligently perform small acts of consistency and maintenance.
+Lauding heroics often dismiss warehouse management personnel who diligently perform small acts of consistency and maintenance.
 Fire prevention gets a lot less attention than smoke alarms, and nothing is as under-appreciated as fireproofing.

 Your Operations people know how to massage the KPIs when needed.
 A disconnect between organizational goals and the way individuals are rated can lead to “degenerative gameplay”.
 In one warehouse, they would set aside high unit count, easy-to-process pallets, and scan one when they needed to bolster the numbers.